-One area seeming reasonably unaffected is at the higher end of the market where property and borrowing for those properties seems to have increased in last few months.
-Many people are choosing to buy off back of video and drone visits to the property due to inability to travel.
+One area seeming reasonably unaffected is at the higher end of the market.
+Where property and borrowing seems to have increased in last few months.
+Many people are choosing to buy off back of video and drone visits to the property, due to inability to travel.

 This new way of selling homes in Spain could be something that gains momentum even after travel restrictions are lifted.
-Because all documents required for a Spanish mortgage can be dealt with by email and Power of Attorney for completion the whole process can be completed without a visit if required
+Because all documents required for a Spanish mortgage can be dealt with by email and Power of Attorney, the whole process can be completed without a visit.

 Spanish Interest rates